timjen3/ttrpg-engine/Readme.md

  # About

-Use this project to create ttrpg or crpg algorithms.
+Use TTRPG.Engine to create ttrpg or crpg algorithms.
+Algorithms are referred to as "sequences" in this library.
+Each step of the sequence is called a "sequence item".

-# Demo

 The easiest way to learn how this package works is to review the demo.
-It will illustrate the concepts below in action.

 # Concepts

+## Strings all the way down.

+The philosophy of this project is that it should be possible to build out a game engine entirely with text.
+This will facilitate the serialization of algorithms into a data store.
+Consequently there should be no reason to do conversions or math in code since sequences can be used for that.

 ## Sequence Items (ISequenceItems)